AbrahamLopez-Gonzalez/Jimapp/README.md

 -git add . ->Stages all changes in the current directory.
 -git commit -m "" ->Record changes to the repository.
 When you make modifications to your files, you use this command to save those changes to the local repository.
 -git push ->Upload local repository commits to a remote repository.
 Once you've committed your changes locally to send those commits to a shared repository

+Invalid entry when numbers intstead of letters or backwars